What Is Claim Suppression?

 - Employees who hurt themselves at work have a hard time around here.

 - You’ll be fired if you file a claim.

 - You don’t need to file a claim.
 We’ll take care of it…

 - Why don’t you put this on your health insurance?

 If your employer has said any of the above or something similar, then your employer is trying to suppress your L&I claim.
+Employer intimidation, hostility, overt and covert suggestions or directions not to file L&I claims are illegal.
+Don not let your employer intimidate you.
+File that claim.
 If your L&I claim is suppressed, use the remedies listed below.